maxwellurman/Bayes-Macro-Regime-Detection/README.md

 | Log_VIX_MonthAvg             | Low       | High      | Low       | High      |

 **Most Likely State Plotted Against Real GDP**
-The red bars are recessionary months according to NBER.
+- The red bars are recessionary months according to NBER.
 The NBER does not use a formulaic methodology for establishing a recession, but instead looks at a variety of variables.
 However, recessions tend to correspond to multiple quarters of declines in seasonally adjusted real GDP.

-Below, you can see that State_1 strongly corresponds to recessions.
+- Below, you can see that State_1 strongly corresponds to recessions.
 During the provided time period, in 1990, 2001, 2008, and 2020, when the latent state changes to State_1, the economy enters into a decline in real GDP and a recession one or two months after the state transition.
 Notably, the state transitioned to State_1 in November 2025, yet we are not in a recession.

-You can also see that State_0 follows State_1, indicating a recovery period after a downturn.
+- You can also see that State_0 follows State_1, indicating a recovery period after a downturn.
+State_0 has best alignment with what you would expect in a strong expansionary phase.
+Middle/high inflation, middle/high increases in economic activity, and unemployment rate falling, low volatility in the stock market.

+- State_2 and State_3 have more of a mix of "good" and "bad" economic indicators.

 <img width="7997" height="3271" alt="r_GDP_and_states" src="https://github.com/user-attachments/assets/2607268b-ef7c-43e3-88e6-e25c15df0c41" />